Maegan Rides At The Door, PhD, LCPC

 clinical consultant

-Part of the NNCTC team since 2006, Deb Hallos, MA, LCPC consults with sites on trauma-informed systems and provides training on universal as well as clinical evidence-based interventions for trauma.
+Part of the NNCTC team since 2006, Deb Hallos, LCPC, LMFT consults with sites on trauma-informed systems and provides training on universal as well as clinical evidence-based interventions for trauma.
 She is the lead author of two classroom-based social and emotional learning curricula focused on mitigating the effects of trauma and rooted in the principles of Cognitive Behavioral Therapy, one for adolescents and one for younger children.
 In addition to her work at the NNCTC, Deb operates a private psychotherapy practice and has more than 20 years of experience providing clinical services to children, adolescents, adults, couples, and families.

 cultural consultant

-Sina Ikikcu Win (Takes the Robe Woman), Ethleen Iron Cloud-Two Dogs is an enrolled citizen of the Oglala Sioux Tribe and has Crow ancestry.
+Sina Ikikcu Win (Takes the Robe Woman), Ethleen Iron Cloud-Two Dogs, MS, PhD Candidate is an enrolled citizen of the Oglala Sioux Tribe and has Crow ancestry.
 She counts among her many blessings her cherished life companion, beloved family, and many precious relatives.
 With over thirty years of experience in the helping field, Ethleen currently provides training and technical assistance locally in her community on the Pine Ridge Indian Reservation and nationally in the areas of youth, family, and community development; mental health; substance abuse; education; suicide prevention; juvenile justice; and cultural development.
 She serves on the Rosalyn Carter Mental Health Task Force, the Knife Chief Buffalo Nation Society Board of Directors, and the Anpo Wicahpi Owayawa (Morning Star School) Pine Ridge Girls School.
 She also volunteers her time directing Healing Camps for children, youth, and families who have experienced trauma or have been exposed to trauma.
 Ethleen resides in Porcupine, SD.

 training and technical assistance specialist